darkred/Userscripts/RARBG_-_torrent_and_magnet_links/README.md

 and as you mouseover on any such ML icon, the following tooltip will be displayed: "`ML via XHR`", and the relevant target page will be retrieved via XHR in the background.
 So at the time you click the ML icon (or just move the mouse away and re-mouseover), it will now have the magnet link.
 *(thanks to sxe [for the suggestion](https://greasyfork.org/en/forum/discussion/30691/x))*.
+- Since 4/27/2019 it uses the [arrive.js](https://github.com/uzairfarooq/arrive) library in order to work in TV Browser pages too.